designwall/dw-question-answer/readme.txt

 == Changelog ==

 = 1.2.3 =
-* Turkish Languages supported
+* New:  Turkish Languages supported
-* Add Edit/Delete Question In Front-end
+* New: Add new function Edit/Delete Question in Front-end
-* Open role setting for edit/delete question
+* New: Add permission settings for Edit/Delete question in back-end.
+* Fix:  Just add Insert Code button in the editor area inside the DWQA's Pages

 = 1.2.2 =
 * Fix: Recover shortcodes